highsource/hotelroute/README.md

 # Disclaimer

 **The accuracy of the provided information is in no way guaranteed.
-We overtake no responsibility for the correctness of results.**
+We overtake no responsibility for the correctness of results, they may be wrong and misleading.**

 # How it helps